vala-lang/vala-docs/docs/tutorials/programming-language/main/02-00-basics/02-07-language-elements.md

 }
 ```

-This is how you can initialise a struct:
+This is how you can initialize a struct:

 ```vala
 // without type inference